BaseCase/trying_out_test_double/README.md

 like it more, so it's cool."

-* I have no idea how I'd improve this (e.g. I don't like sinon's way any better) but I want all by tests to end with an assertion (in my case chai's `expect`).
-When I'm calling `verify` I wish I could hook that up to assertions in a way that wasn't too clunky.
+* I have no idea how I'd improve this (e.g. I don't like sinon's way any better) but I want all my tests to end with an assertion (in my case chai's `expect`).
+When I'm calling `verify` I wish I could hook that up to real assertions in a way that wasn't too clunky.

 ### Stuff I didn't try